How to Line Dance Like a Pro in 2024

 Throughout the dance, dancers finish and start again by facing a new wall.
 When you’re first learning how to line dance, it’s best to stick to the basics and add on as you get accustomed.

 So, what are the five basic steps in line dancing and how do you do them?
-By becoming familiar with the five basic line dance step names listed below, you'll have a great headstart for your first official line dancing lesson.
+By becoming familiar with the five basic line dance step names listed below, you'll have a great headstart for your first official line dancing lesson or group dance.

 1. Grapevine